devendroid/my-notes/Android-Memo.md

  - Mostly gradle dependencies uploaded on Maven Repository Centers "jCenter" and "mavenCentral".
  - jCenter - Hosted on bintray.com
  - mavenCentral - Hosted on sonatype.org.(default by android studio).

+### Android Activity Launch Mode [video](https://www.youtube.com/watch?v=Yfs4Pd4_5Tw)
+Launch mode is an instruction for Android OS which specifies how the activity should be launched.
+It instructs how any new activity should be associated with the current task,<br>
+There are four launch modes for activity.
+They are:
+1. standard (Default)<br>
+2. singleTop<br>
+3. singleTask<br>
+4. singleInstance<br>
+**1. standard -** It creates a new instance of an activity in the task from which it was started.
+Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.
+**2. singleTop -** In this launch mode if an instance of activity already exists at the top of the current task, a new instance will not be created and Android system will route the intent information through onNewIntent().
+If an instance is not present on top of task then new instance will be created.
+**3. singleTask -** In this launch mode if an instance of activity already exists in the current task, a new instance will not be created and Android system will route the intent information through onNewIntent().
+If an instance is not present in task then new instance will be created.
+**4. singleInstance -** Every new activity instance will create in a new seperate task, If an instance is already exist in a any task then a new instance will not be created and Android system will route the intent information through onNewIntent().

  ### Fragment
  #### &nbsp;&nbsp;&nbsp;&nbsp;Why we should use?